gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.DeleteMobileNumberParam.md

 > **active**: `boolean`

-- This is a boolean value to check if mobile number is active 1.True - Number is active 2.
-False - Number is inactive
+- This is a boolean value to check if mobile number is active 1.True - number is active 2.
+False - number is inactive.

 ***